 - Professional Seminar Series (August to April): Seminars will be held regularly to expose students to current issues and practices in financial markets.
 The seminars will be given by professionals from various industries, e.g. hedge funds, pension funds, tax/legal accountants, etc., and will provide unique networking opportunities.

 - Final Project (February to July): Students will work on a finance topic of their choice under the supervision of a faculty member.
 Throughout the project, students will have the opportunity to think independently and creatively about an important financial topic, apply their quantitative skills, and ultimately showcase marketable skillsets in an area of their interest.

 International Study Trip

-In November 2018, students enrolled in the Masters of Management in Finance (MMF) program travelled to New York City to witness firsthand how today’s financial sector operates in a booming metropolis.
+In October 2019, students enrolled in the Master of Management in Finance (MMF) program travelled to New York City to witness firsthand how today’s financial sector operates in a booming metropolis.